introlatin/introlatin.github.io/docs/course_information/policies.md

 ## Gender Expression and Identity

 I (Prof. Libatique) am a cisgender man and use he/him/his pronouns.
-Your first assignment will be to fill out a Google Form to let me know what your preferred name is, what pronouns you use, and what you hope to learn from this class.
-My goal is to avoid dead-naming, as your preferred name may not match the legal name on my class roster.
+Your first assignment will be to fill out a Google Form to let me know what I should call you, what pronouns you use if you opt to share them, and what you hope to learn from this class.
+My goal is to avoid dead-naming, as the name that you use may not match the legal name on my class roster.

 [Return to top.](#top)